akka/akka/akka-docs/rst/java/io-tcp.rst

 .. warning::

-  The SslTlsSupport does not support messages that are larger than the size of the send buffer on the socket.
+  The SslTlsSupport currently does not support using a ``Tcp.WriteCommand`` other than ``Tcp.Write``, like for example ``Tcp.WriteFile``.
+It also doesn't support messages that are larger than the size of the send buffer on the socket.
   Trying to send such a message will result in a ``CommandFailed``.
 If you need to send large messages over SSL, then they have to be sent in chunks.